 - Two or More Props – At the minimum, I would recommend a dry erase board and alphabet flash cards.
 A lot of teachers also recommend using a puppet, but I didn’t want to spend the extra money to buy one and I’ve been just fine without it.
 Instead I use a few of my daughters’ toys to illustrate different vocabulary and concepts.

-Want Insider Tips from a VIPKID teacher including: What I did to increase VIPKID bookings from 1 class per week to 20 classes per week & The ONE thing I wish I knew before I had my first real VIPKID class?!
+Want Insider Tips from a VIPKID teacher including: 1) Tips for after you get hired and 2) What I did to increase VIPKID bookings from 1 class per week to 20 classes per week?!
 Use My Referral Link HERE to fill out the application, and I will send you my tips!

 A Behind the Scenes Peak at My “Classroom”